La Traviata (1982 film): Plot

 Violetta is in the midst of writing a letter of farewell to Alfredo when he enters.
 She tells him repeatedly of her unconditional love before rushing out and handing the letter to her servant to give to Alfredo.
 Giorgio returns and attempts to comfort his son, who suspects Barone Douphol is the real reason Violetta left.
 When he finds an invitation from Flora Bervoix on the desk, he decides to confront Violetta at the party.

 Violetta arrives with Baron Douphol, who challenges Alfredo at the gambling table.
 Alfredo wins large sums of money, and when everyone goes into the dining room for supper, Violetta - fearful the Baron's anger at losing will lead him to challenge Alfredo to a duel - asks Alfredo to leave.
 He misunderstands her apprehension and demands she admit she loves Douphol.
 When she does, an infuriated Alfredo humiliates and denounces her in front of the other guests, then throws his winnings at her for the "services" she performed for him while they lived together.
 Giorgio, having arrived in search of his son, witnesses the scene and castigates Alfredo for his boorish behavior.
 Flora and the ladies try to escort Violetta from the room but, before departing, she turns to him and tells him he cannot fathom the love she has for him within her heart.

 Back in Violetta's home, Dr. Grenvil advises Annina her mistress' tuberculosis has worsened and she doesn't have long to live.
 Giorgio sends Violetta a letter telling her he has informed Alfredo of the sacrifice she made for him and his sister, and that he is sending his son to see her.
 Alfredo arrives and suggests they leave Paris, but Violetta knows the end is near.
 Giorgio rushes in and begs her forgiveness.
 Violetta presents Alfredo with a locket with her picture and asks him to remember her, while at the same time urging him to marry if he falls in love again.
 "How strange," she murmurs, "the spasms have stopped."
 With a peaceful smile on her face, she lifts herself from the bed and reaches to the daylight.
 "I am returning to life!," she cries, then falls to the floor.

 Production notes

-Zeffirelli tried to adapt to cinema, but he failed it.
-One of then was La traviata performed by Maria Callas.
+Zeffirelli adapted opera for cinema.
+One of them was La traviata to be performed by Maria Callas.
 Zeffirelli sent her a letter but she refused the film twice.
 For the movie, the opera's score was performed by the Metropolitan Opera Orchestra under the leadership of James Levine.
 Secondary characters and extras were also sung by members of the Metropolitan.
 Among the voices of these secondary characters (portrayed by actors in the film) are Ariel Bybee, Geraldine Decker, Charles Anthony, Ferruccio Furlanetto, and Russell Christopher.

 The film grossed $3,594,000 in the US.